philhanna/tictactoe/README.md

   If their values are all the same, returns the player code they all share.

 ## View
 The view handles displaying the board.
-It is created by the controller and has a read-only copy of the model's board.
-It has the following
+It is created by the controller and gets a read-only copy of the model's board from the controller when needed.
+It has the following methods:
-methods:

-- `Print()` - Displays the board.
+- `Show()` - Displays the board.
-- `PrintMessage()` - Displays a message, e.g., indicating who won or that the game was a draw, or any error messages.
+- `ShowMessage()` - Displays a message, e.g., indicating who won or that the game was a draw, or any error messages.

 The view implemented in this package is simply one that prints to the console.
 A graphical view (or a web-based one) can be substituted.
 All